-▶ Hunting is prohibited in all National Parks this includes Gwaii Haanas National Park Reserve.
+▶ Hunting is prohibited in all National Parks this includes Gwaii Haanas National Park Reserve and the Chilkoot Trail National Historic Site.

 - ▶ Please refer to Site & Access Restrictions section for more information. - ▶ Hunting is prohibited in some BC Parks (Parks, Protected Areas, Recreation Areas, and Conservancies) and is permitted in others during an open season and within specific time periods.
-Before hunting in a BC Park, hunters must verify that hunting in that area during that time is permitted.
-For more information on hunting regulations within areas designated under the Park Act, please phone your regional
+Hunting is prohibited in Ecological Reserves.
+Before hunting in a BC

+Park, hunters must verify that hunting in that area during that time is permitted.
+For more information on hunting regulations within BC Parks please phone your regional Ministry